AndreaPontrandolfo/sheriff/README.md

     ```
     DISABLE_ESLINT_PLUGIN=true
     ```
-  - [Rome](https://rome.tools/) ➜ No. Rome is not compatible with Eslint in the first place.
+  - [Rome](https://rome.tools/) ➜ No. Rome is not compatible with ESLint in the first place.
-  - [Deno](https://deno.land/) ➜ No. Deno is not compatible with Eslint in the first place.
+  - [Deno](https://deno.land/) ➜ No. Deno is not compatible with ESLint in the first place.
   - [Bun](https://bun.sh/) ➜ Untested.

 ## <a name="acknowledgments"></a>💌 Acknowledgments